StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 In addition to providing a Julia package environment, these also contain chapter by chapter Pluto notebooks to work through the Statistical Rethinking book.

-In order to keep environment packages relatively simple (i.e. have a limited set of dependenies on other Julia packages) StatisticalRethinking consists of 2 layers, a top layer containing mcmc dependent methods (e.g. a model comparison method taking Turing.jl or StanSample.jl derived objects) which in turn call common methods in the bottom layer.
+In order to keep environment packages relatively simple (i.e. have a limited set of dependencies on other Julia packages) StatisticalRethinking consists of 2 layers, a top layer containing mcmc dependent methods (e.g. a model comparison method taking Turing.jl or StanSample.jl derived objects) which in turn call common methods in the bottom layer.
 The same applies for the graphic packages.
 This feature relies on Requires.jl and the mcmc dependent methods can be found in `src/require` directories.

 To tailor StatisticalRethinking.jl for Stan, use (in that order!):
 ```